Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates

 Nevertheless, there is still a theoretical gap for the choice of the rerandomization threshold.
 The existing study assumes a fixed threshold $a$ that does not vary with the sample size $n$.
-It is then natural to ask: can we decrease the threshold with the sample size such that the difference-in-means estimator under ReM converges weakly to a Gaussian distribution as on the right-hand side of \eqref{eq:rem_ldr} with $a=0$, the ideally optimal precision we expect when the covariates are perfectly balanced?
+It is then natural to ask: can we decrease the threshold with the sample size such that the difference-in-means estimator under ReM converges weakly to a Gaussian distribution as the right-hand side of \eqref{eq:rem_ldr} with $a=0$, the ideally optimal precision we expect when the covariates are perfectly balanced?
 This essentially requires a theoretical understanding of rerandomization when the threshold $a$ (or the acceptance probability) varies and especially converges to zero as the sample size goes to infinity.

 We then consider the number of covariates for rerandomization.
 With the rapidly growing ability for collecting data, it is common to have a large number of covariates for the experimental units.
 For example, \cite{BLZ16}, \cite{WDTT2016} and \citet{LeiD20} studied regression adjustment for the CRE in the analysis stage when the experiments were completed.
-However, very few study has focused on the large number of covariates in the design stage of an experiment; two related ones are \citet{BS21} and \citet{ZYR21} where the authors proposed ridge and PCA rerandomizations to deal with collinearity among covariates, an issue that becomes increasingly serious as the number of covariates increases with the sample size.
+However, only a few studies have considered a large number of covariates in the design stage of an experiment; two examples are \citet{BS21} and \citet{ZYR21} where the authors proposed ridge and PCA rerandomizations to deal with collinearity among covariates, an issue that becomes increasingly serious as the number of covariates increases with the sample size.